 The challenge was to write the worst novel opening and I failed.
 Personally, I would not want to read 300 pages of this, but it was voted to good to be bad.
 My mistake was writing it in first person present; my playwright instincts kicked in.
 I still think it’s a terrible opening for a …

 I will be revamping my menus as well.
-My work will be found under Story Lines.
+My work will be found under Fiction.

 Unless you are an established writer or have made inroads into a niche, you need social media.
 Agent queries need to include information about your writing platform.
 They want to see you already possess the know-how to participate in the promotion of your work.
 Some even request you include a marketing plan.
 “I don’t need …

 In honor of National Dog Day, here is a slow motion video of my seven month old Standard Poodle puppy, Charming, playing with a ten week old Rhodisian Ridgeback puppy, Maggie belonging to my friend Sue.

 Heart-Shaped Box by Joe Hill I am excited about this book for two reasons; it is my first read from the Little Free Library in my neighborhood and it is a new writer for me.
 Both these things made me open this book with glee.
 Heart-Shaped Box is a ghost story about an aging, Alice …

 I know it’s hard to believe, but NaNoWriMo is just around the corner.